 Minnesota Gov. Mark Dayton says he has prostate cancer

-Minnesota Lt.
 Governor Tina Smith, right, and Secretary of State Steve Simon, left, help Minnesota Gov. Mark Dayton after he collapsed during his State of the State address in St. Paul, Minn., Monday, Jan.
 23, 2017.
+H... .

 Comments